General health and medical resources in Victoria

 Veteran Health Check

-After you transition to civilian life, you can have a comprehensive health with your general practitioner (GP).
+After you transition to civilian life, you can have a comprehensive health check with your general practitioner (GP).

 Mental health support and resources

 Head to Health provides mental health resources from trusted service providers that may be useful to veterans.
 This includes information on: